Hillel Kook

-Kook led the Irgun's efforts in the United States during World War II to promote Zionism and mainly to save the abandoned Jews of Europe during the Holocaust.
-His rescue group's activism was the main factor leading to President Roosevelt establishing the US War Refugee Board, which protected and rescued tens of thousands and possibly many more, partly via the Wallenberg mission.
-He later served in Israel's first Knesset.
+Kook led the Irgun's efforts in the United States during World War II and the Holocaust in order to promote Zionism, attempting thereby to save the abandoned Jews of Europe.
+His rescue group's activism was the main factor leading to President Franklin D. Roosevelt establishing the War Refugee Board, which rescued as many as 200,000 European Jews, partly via the Wallenberg mission.
+He later served in Israel's first Knesset, but resigned in 1951 after becoming disillusioned with Israeli politics.

-Biography
+Early life

 Hillel Kook was born in Kriukai in the Russian Empire (today in Lithuania) in 1915, the son of Rabbi Dov Kook, the younger brother of Abraham Isaac Kook, the first Ashkenazi chief rabbi of Mandatory Palestine.
 In 1924, his family immigrated to Palestine, where his father became the first Chief Rabbi of Afula.
 Hillel Kook received a religious education in Afula and attended his uncle's Religious Zionist yeshiva, Merkaz HaRav in Jerusalem.
 He also attended classes in Jewish Studies at the Hebrew University, where he became a member of Sohba ("Comradeship"), a group of students who would later become prominent in the Revisionist movement, including David Raziel and Avraham Stern.

 Military career

 Kook joined the pre-state Haganah militia in 1930 following widespread Arab riots.
-In 1931, Kook helped found the Irgun, a group of militant Haganah dissidents, and fought with them in Palestine through most of the 1930s.
+In 1931, Kook helped found the Irgun (Etzel), a group of militant Haganah dissidents, and fought with them in Palestine through most of the 1930s.
 He served as a post commander in 1936, and eventually became a member of the Irgun General Staff.

 In 1937, Kook began his career as an international spokesperson for the Irgun and Revisionist Zionism.
 He first went to Poland, where he was involved in fundraising and establishing Irgun cells in Eastern Europe.
-It was there that he met the founder of the Revisionist movement, Ze'ev Jabotinsky, and became friends with his son Ari.
+It was there that he met the founder of the Revisionist movement, Ze'ev Jabotinsky, and became friends with his son Eri (or "Ari").
 At the founders' request, Kook traveled to the United States with Jabotinsky in 1940, where he soon served as the head of the Irgun and revisionist mission in America, following the elder's death in August.
 This assignment was clandestine, and Kook publicly denied he was affiliated with the Irgun many times while in America.